JupiterOne/graph-azure/docs/jupiterone.md

 1. Select **Role** "Reader", **Assign access to** "Azure AD user, group, or service principal"
 1. Search for the App "JupiterOne"

+### In JupiterOne

+1. From the configuration **Gear Icon**, select **Integrations**.
+2. Scroll to the **Azure** integration tile and click it.
+3. Click the **Add Configuration** button and configure the following settings:
+- Enter the **Account Name** by which you'd like to identify this AWS account in JupiterOne.
+Ingested entities will have this value stored in `tag.AccountName` when **Tag with Account Name** is checked.
+- Enter a **Description** that will further assist your team when identifying the integration instance.
+- Select a **Polling Interval** that you feel is sufficient for your monitoring needs.
+You may leave this as `DISABLED` and manually execute the integration.
+- Enter the **Directory (tenant) ID** of the Active Directory to target in Azure API requests.
+- Enter the **Application (client) ID** created for JupiterOne, used to authenticate with Azure.
+- Enter the **Application (client) Secret** associated with the application ID, used to authenticate with Azure.
+- Select the option **Ingest Active Directory** to ingest Directory information, and should only be anbled in one integration instance per Directory.
+4. Click **Create Configuration** once all values are provided.

 <!-- {J1_DOCUMENTATION_MARKER_START} -->
 <!--